tinymce/tinymce-docs/enterprise/server/dockerservices.md

 4. Navigate into the `tinymce-services` folder.

     ```sh
-    cd tinymce-enterprise/tinymce-services/
+    cd tinymce-selfhosted/tinymce-services/
     ```

 Proceed to setting up and deploying the containerized services:

-- For the Enhanced Media Embed and Link Checker service, see: [Deploy the TinyMCE hyperlinking server-side component using Docker (self-hosted enterprise bundle)](#deploythetinymcehyperlinkingserver-sidecomponentusingdockerself-hostedenterprisebundle).
+- For the Enhanced Media Embed and Link Checker service, see: [Deploy the TinyMCE hyperlinking server-side component using Docker (self-hosted enterprise bundles)](#deploythetinymcehyperlinkingserver-sidecomponentusingdockerself-hostedenterprisebundles).
-- For the Image Tools plugin service, see: [Deploy the TinyMCE image proxy server-side component using Docker (self-hosted enterprise bundle)](#deploythetinymceimageproxyserver-sidecomponentusingdockerself-hostedenterprisebundle).
+- For the Image Tools plugin service, see: [Deploy the TinyMCE image proxy server-side component using Docker (self-hosted enterprise bundles)](#deploythetinymceimageproxyserver-sidecomponentusingdockerself-hostedenterprisebundles).
-- For the Spell Checker Pro service, see: [Deploy the TinyMCE spelling service server-side component using Docker (self-hosted enterprise bundle)](#deploythetinymcespellingserviceserver-sidecomponentusingdockerself-hostedenterprisebundle).
+- For the Spell Checker Pro service, see: [Deploy the TinyMCE spelling service server-side component using Docker (self-hosted enterprise bundles)](#deploythetinymcespellingserviceserver-sidecomponentusingdockerself-hostedenterprisebundles).

 {% assign shbundledockerfiles = true %}